The Pera International Staff Pension and Life Assurance Scheme

 There are three levels of oversight for the investments:

 - Level 1 – Day to day oversight of the portfolio, and proactive management of the key risks above, e.g. managing rates and inflation exposures, ongoing credit screening and other management activities to mitigate default risks.
-This would be conducted by Cheyne Capital Management.
+This would be conducted by the investment manager to the investment vehicle.

-- Level 2 – Regular review (e.g. no less frequently than quarterly) of the performance of vehicle assets and key risk metrics, conducted by Nova GP Limited.
+- Level 2 – Regular review (e.g. no less frequently than quarterly) of the performance of vehicle assets and key risk metrics, conducted by the general partner to the investment vehicle.

 - Level 3 – Regular review (e.g. no less frequently than quarterly) of the performance of the Trustee’s interests (i.e. progress against the Journey Plan and any required top up from the Investor), conducted by the Investor with support from their advisers and shared with the Trustee and sponsoring company.